 Before you fell in with Serena, the snake charmer, your caravan was a sad and quiet place.
 Now she slides her lips around yours, spits her wishes straight into your mouth.
 You draw on those wishes, swish them around and swallow them whole.
-Her last lover, Tiny Bill, an albino midget with a heart of gold, has been missing for a month.
+Her last lover, Tiny Bill, an albino dwarf with a heart of gold, has been missing for a month.

 “Sad about little Bill?” you say.
 Serena screws off her bracelets and rattles them like a hymn before setting them on your nightstand.
 Pauses as if digesting your question, as if it isn’t as interesting as your leg.
 She slips down on you, everywhere on you and moves her mouth over your dead knee.